epinio/epinio/README.md

   - Well known components with active community over custom code
 - all acceptance tests should run in less than 10 minutes
 - all tests should be able to run on the minimal cluster

+## Future Plans

+Epinio's development is driven by real world problems.
+That means, if something is not a solution to a real user's problem then it is not a priority.
+This guideline helps avoid over-engineering and meaningless work.

+Epinio's main goal is to make existing solutions accessible, to the application developer.
+Those solutions include:

+- Kubernetes
+- External Cloud Services
+- In-cluster services
+- TLS Certificate Signers
+- more

+With so many communities working on the same problems at the same time, it's rare that a problem doesn't already have a solution.
+Most of the time, seamless integration is the challenge and that's Epinio's domain.

+You can see what the team is up to on our [Github Project board](https://github.com/epinio/epinio/projects/1).
+Feel free to add issues if you want to discuss future work or comment on existing ones.

 ## Quick start